ronisbr/PrettyTables.jl/docs/src/man/text_backend.md

         drawn if `0` is in `hlines`, and the header and subheaders are considered as only 1 row.
 Furthermore, it is important to mention that the row number in this variable is related to the **printed rows**.
-        Thus, it is affected by filters, and by the option to suppress the header `show_header`.
+        Thus, it is affected by the option to suppress the header `show_header`.
         Finally, for convenience, the top and bottom lines can be drawn by adding the symbols `:begin` and `:end` to this vector, respectively, and the line after the header can be drawn by adding the symbol `:header`.

 !!! info
     The values of `body_hlines` will be appended to this vector.
 Thus,